nylesor28/salon-xperience/README.md

 # Usage

- Individuals seeking to explore the client side of the deployed application via the Heroku Link - https://salon-xperience.herokuapp.com/.
-Individual wish to review the administrative side of the application will need to reach out to a member of the development team for a walk through of the program.
+ Individuals seeking to explore the client and stylist side of the application can utilize the Heroku Link - https://salon-xperience.herokuapp.com/.
+An Individual wish to review the administrative side of the application will need to reach out to a member of the development team for a walk through of the program.